grafana/writers-toolkit/docs/sources/writing-guide/tooling-and-workflows/lint-prose/index.md

 # Lint prose with the Vale linter

-[Vale](https://github.com/errata-ai/vale) is syntax-aware linter for prose built with speed and extensibility in mind.
+[Vale](https://github.com/errata-ai/vale) is a syntax-aware linter for prose built with speed and extensibility in mind.

 Every project keeps technical documentation in the `docs/sources` directory.
 Additionally, every project uses [GNU Make](https://www.gnu.org/software/make/) to perform tasks related to technical documentation.